- Student life

 - Business & Research

-Early Years Practice with Early Years Teacher Status (formerly Early Years Professional Status)
+Early Years Practice with Early Years Teacher Status (Not recruiting for 2014)

 The full-time, one-year Postgraduate Certificate in Early Years Practice with Early Years Teacher Status combines the opportunity to achieve a Postgraduate Certificate and a new professional status.